codeanywhere/documentation/src/docs/markdowns/dashboard/containers/restart-container.md

 # Restart Container

-If you wish to restart your container, expand the container options and select <code>Restart</code>.
+If you want to restart your container, expand the container menu and select the <code>Restart</code> option.

 <p><img src="/images/dashboard/containers/restart-container.png" alt="Restart container" class="width-90"/></p>